Immanuel’s Music and Arts Camp

 Open to children who have completed kindergarten-8th grade.

 Only $175 for the week ($125 each additional child)!
 Financial assistance is available.
+See brochure for more information about scholarships.

 Meet our 2021 staff